New Mexico Music Commission’s Student Musician Spotlight

 We ask each nominator to facilitate the parent’s/guardian’s submission of these materials to us.
 Thank you!

-These materials will be displayed on the New Mexico Music Commission’s web site and will be promoted on the commission’s Facebook page.
+These materials will be displayed on the New Mexico Music Commission’s web site, promoted on the commission’s Facebook page, and used in marketing materials for the Student Spotlight series.
 Materials will not be returned and will remain on permanent file in the Music Commission office.

 Only nominations accepted into the student spotlight series will be contacted.
 Check the list of student honorees monthly for updates.
 Nominations not featured in the series may reapply the following year.
 The same student may be nominated no more than one time per calendar year and repeatedly until they turn 19.
 The commission is not obligated to feature a student every month.